RatJuggler/dinosauria-bot/README.md

                            [choices: "debug", "info", "error"] [default: "info"] -q, --quiet     Run without invoking the Twitter API                 [boolean]
 ```
-You can use the `-q` option to run without using the Twitter API but to make it fully functional you will need to set up a Twitter
+To see it working you can use the `-q` option to run without using the Twitter API but to make it fully functional you will need to
-account and apply for access [here](https://developer.twitter.com/en/apply-for-access).
-You'll then need to make the following
+set up a Twitter account and apply for access [here](https://developer.twitter.com/en/apply-for-access).
+You'll then need to make
-tokens available to run it:
+the following tokens available to run it:
 ```
 TWITTER_CONSUMER_KEY
 TWITTER_CONSUMER_SECRET